jian-qin/quickly-open-files_vue/README.md

 - Hold alt and right click on the element to open the vscode file (the nearest component to which the element belongs)

-- Hold alt+[1-9] and right click on the element to open the vscode file (the nth nearest component to which the element belongs)

 - Hold ctrl and right click on the page to open the vscode file (the page component of the current route)

 - Hold shift and right click on the page to broadcast opening this page (notify other clients to open the current page)

+- Hold the keyboard and click the right mouse button multiple times.
+When you release it, open the vscode file of the nth component to which the element belongs/the nth page component of the nested route

 ## API